Violence erupts in Israel’s ultra-Orthodox neighborhoods over covid restrictions

 The country’s 9 million citizens are currently enduring their third national lockdown, with offices shut and secular students forced to stay home for weeks at a time.
 Beginning Tuesday, officials will close Israel’s only international airport for at least a week to give its vaccine program a chance to get ahead of the virus’s spread, particularly the newly emerging variants first identified in Britain and South Africa that are believed to be more contagious.

-Angry citizens have directed much of their frustration at Prime Minister Benyamin Netanyahu, who has generally declined to step up enforcement on ultra-Orthodox communities, which are fundamental to his right-wing coalition.
+Angry citizens have directed much of their frustration at Prime Minister Benjamin Netanyahu, who has generally declined to step up enforcement on ultra-Orthodox communities, which are fundamental to his right-wing coalition.
 In March, Netanyahu will face voters in Israel’s fourth national election in two years.

 “We are losing lives because of a politically-motivated lack of enforcement,” Defense Minister Benny Gantz, a Netanyahu opponent, said in a statement Sunday.
 “The government and the ministry of education aren’t exercising their legal authority to close and deny budgets to educational institutions that are open during the lockdown contrary to government guidelines.”

 The prime minister has pleaded with community leaders to direct their followers to obey the rules, including a request he made this week to the grandson of a top rabbi to persuade his grandfather to acquiesce.
-But those overtures have met with only limited success.
+But those overtures have been met with only limited success.

 “I expect all citizens of Israel to respect the safety guidelines.
 That includes all the sectors, including the ultra-Orthodox,” Netanyahu said in a statement Sunday.